li6in9muyou/li6in9muyou.github.io/_posts/2022-10-15-software-mutex-simulation.md

 #### the hairy way: broadcast writes

-I think this approach has a name in the field of distributed programming but I have not identified it yet.
 Another approach would be manually syncing all memory writes.
 Every process sends its write requests to a centralized broadcaster.
 Upon receiving any write requests, the broadcaster broadcasts this request to all the other processes.
 When receiving write requests from other processes, process updates its local copy of global memory.

+This approach eliminates the need for special headers and it can be employed in simple static web pages.
+I think this approach has a name in the field of distributed programming but I have not identified it yet.

 ```mermaid
 flowchart TB